Anurag-Chauhan-289/eleventy-netlify-boilerplate/README.md

 A simple template for building a fast, pre-generated HTML website using the [Eleventy](https://www.11ty.io/) static site generator.
 With [Netlify CMS](https://www.netlifycms.org/) baked-in, ready to deploy to [Netlify](https://www.netlify.com) in a couple of clicks.

-Use it as a starter for your own JAMstack projects, or as an easy way to get started building websites with Eleventy.
+you can use it as a starter for your own JAMstack projects, or as an easy way to start building websites with Eleventy.

 Based on the [Eleventy Base Blog](https://github.com/11ty/eleventy-base-blog) repo (see there for additional info on Eleventy usage).